SudarshanPoudel/agenticrag/docs/quickstart.md

 ---

-**Tip**
+!!! tip "Tip"
-*You can always start with the minimal setup and gradually plug in your own loaders, retrievers, and task modules as your use case grows.*
+    You can always start with the minimal setup and gradually plug in your own loaders, retrievers, and task modules as your use case grows.